An Analysis of Poem "The Flea" by John Donne

 Purpled thy nail, in blood of innocence?

-What Is The Metre (Meter in USA) Used in The Flea?
+What Is The Metre (Meter in American English) Used in The Flea?

 The Flea is a difficult poem to scan easily because it has a variable metre (meter in American English) and Donne was well known 'for not keeping of accent' which basically means he didn't like to produce steady, plodding iambic lines.
 He preferred to vary the metre.

-Having said that, The Flea does have a predominantly iambic foot (daDUM daDUM) but many lines stray off into trochee and even spondee territory.
+Having said that, The Flea does have a predominantly iambic foot (daDUM daDUM etc) but many lines stray off into trochee and even spondee territory.
 A closer look at each line will clarify:

 Mark but / this flea, / and mark / in this,